ChicoState/PantryRails/CONTRIBUTING.md

 #### Installing javascript tools for ruby and rails
 $ brew install node
 $ brew install yarn

+Once the above installation is successful, clone the PantryRails repository and start the server with the command $ rails server.
+Navigate to the browser and type http://127.0.0.1:3000.
+The PantryRails project should be successsfully running in the browser.

 ## Pull Request Process